fleetdm/fleet/docs/Deploying/Server-Installation.md

 In this guide, we will focus on deploying Fleet only on a Kubernetes cluster.
 Kubernetes is a container orchestration tool that was open sourced by Google in 2014.

 There are 2 primary ways to deploy the Fleet server to a Kubernetes cluster.
 The first is via `kubectl` with a `deployment.yml` file.
-The second is using the Helm, the Kubernetes Package Manager.
+The second is using Helm, the Kubernetes Package Manager.

 ### Deploying Fleet with kubectl